BroganD1993/NorT/README.md

 #### Player Two

-Player one can control their player with theI, J, K & L keys
+Player one can control their player with the I, J, K & L keys

 ## Music